FHA Loan Should I Refinance

 Some mortgages are set up with balloon payments, which are large sums of money that typically are due at three, five, or ten-year increments.
 These payments can be very large and difficult for borrowers to handle.
 If you’ve got such a payment coming up, it might be worth looking into a refinance to keep your payment schedule something that works for you.

 Many people are in situations where their current mortgage is costing them more money than they are able to pay.
-If any of these circumstances apply to you, it is definitely worth looking into a refinance.
+If any of these circumstances apply to you and you meet the FHA requirements, it is definitely worth looking into a refinance.

-A Quick List of Sensible Reasons to Consider a Refinance
+A Quick List of Sensible Reasons to Consider an FHA Refinance

 - You intend to occupy the home for several more years